Yazi: Blazing Fast Terminal File Manager

 Getting Started

 Install via your package manager, configure in ~/.config/yazi/, and you're ready to go.
-The defaults are excellent, but customization makes it truly yours.
+The defaults are pretty good, but customization makes it truly yours.